bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 </table>
 </div>

-The CH32V203 UARTs can reliably send and receive data at 1-2 Mbps.
-At 10 bits per UART frame (8N1), that's 100-200 KB/s per node.
-The practical sweet spot is probably a 10 kHz phase rate with 1 Mbps baud, or 100 bits per phase (enough for a 10-byte packet), 14ms worst-case latency, and over 2 Gbps of aggregate machine bandwidth.
-The TDMA scheme only requires a clock signal somewhere between 1 and 100 kHz, and the associated buffers to fan it out from where it's being generated.

 <b>There's a catch with this plan</b>

 As discussed above, most chips, including the CH32V203, can not assign UART functions to any pin.
 The CH32V203 does not have this pin remapping function.
 The [AG32VF-ASIC](https://www.agm-micro.com/products.aspx?lang=&id=3118&p=37) from AGM Micro can do this.
-This chip is a RV32IMAFC microcontroller bolted onto a CPLD with 2K LUTs.
+This chip is a RISC-V RV32IMAFC microcontroller bolted onto a CPLD with 2K LUTs.
 All peripheral functions can be mapped onto any pin, and this can be done dynamically.
 It's eighty cents a piece [on LCSC](https://www.lcsc.com/product-detail/C41397171.html?).

 <b>This is actually going to work</b> And with TDMA, 16-node prototype verifies everything needed for the full 4096-node machine.
 If TDMA works with 16 nodes, it'll work with 4096.